ehrpg/lastdescent/docs/technology.md

 This has lead the price of fossil fuels (oil, diesel, gas) to drop drastically.
 While vehicles with internal combustion engines still exists, they are most often kept only for recreational purposes or because of sentimental value.

+### Deuterium

+Deuterium, most often shipped and sold in the form of heavy water, is used as the fuel for the fusion cores.
+The deuterium is refined and sold on all planets and stations.
+Earth is the biggest exporter of deuterium, as it is found naturally in the oceans.
+Other stations mine asteroids or the subsurface lakes of their host planets for deuterium.

 ## Internet